JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 For multiplatform projects using a Compose Multiplatform version earlier than 1.10.0, you must have a desktop target configured and then explicitly add the Compose Hot Reload plugin.
-The steps refer to the project from the [Create an app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial as a reference.
+The steps refer to the project from the [quickstart](quickstart.md) tutorial as a reference.

 1. Introduce the desktop target: create the `desktopApp` directory, define a `main()` function, and provide the `actual` implementations.